ThyShadoe/browser-code-editor/README.md

 # browser-code-editor

+!> [!IMPORTANT]

+> This is a Personal Project.
+This project was based from a video at [freeCodeCamp](https://www.youtube.com/watch?v=Vs4hQsDpxww).

 A code editor for HTML, CSS and JavaScript that can be used inside a browser.

 ## Features

-- A full code editor with HTML, CSS, and JavaScript, fully accessible inside a browser.
+- Full code editor for HTML, CSS and JavaScript, all within your browser.
-- A preview that allows you to view your updates, and also allow you to open the preview in a separate window or tab.
+- A preview to check your updates, and also allows you to open the preview in a separate window or tab.
-- Saving your work as a JSON file, and an option to load existing JSON files to the editor for quick editing.
+- Saving your work to a JSON file locally on your computer.
+- Loading created or already existing JSON files from your computer to the editor.

 ## To Do

+- [ ] Light theme
-- [ ] make a light and dark theme switcher
+- [ ] Toggle for dark and light theme
-- [ ] allow different color themes
+- [ ] Support for multiple themes (dracula, tokyo night, gruvbox, etc.)
+- [ ] Support for alternative key-bindings (vim, emacs, vscode)
-- [ ] allow vim keybindings
+- [ ] Support for more programming languages